 If you just can’t bring yourself to pass on a name that feels clunky or burdensome, don’t.
 Even if it means breaking with family tradition.

-Some families are comfortable with using it as a middle name.
+Some families are comfortable sliding that name into the middle spot.
 If that’s you, great.
-But if even that bothers you, pass on Eunice and Wilfred and company, and know that your loved one will love your child – no matter what.
+But if even that bothers you, pass on the names, and know that your loved one will love your child – no matter what.

-His dad is James, and so is your beloved grandfather, and your favorite brother.
-(Who is never having a family of his own, as he’s a Catholic priest.)
+His dad is James, and so is your beloved grandfather.
 Why wouldn’t you name your firstborn son James?

 Think ahead two or three children.
 Can you give your firstborn a family name without creating expectations that future offspring will honor other relatives?
 If the answer is yes, please proceed.

 But if you’re not so sure … then take a minute and really think about how your family will react when they find out that you’re not honoring the other grandparents.
-If there will be dashed expectations, maybe James isn’t the right choice for baby #1.
+If there will be dashed expectations, maybe James isn’t the right choice.

 Do you honor your family even if your relationships are flawed?
-Maybe.
+Of course.

-Younger married couples don’t always adore their in-laws.
+Younger couples don’t always adore their partner’s parents.
 But this changes over time, and grandchildren have a way of accelerating things.
-If you’ve had a few awkward holiday dinners or find their politics baffling, don’t discard family names.
+If you’ve had a few awkward holiday dinners, don’t discard family names.

-But let’s face it – plenty of family relationships fall into a whole other category of real pain.
-Sometimes ugliness.
-In this case, obviously you shouldn’t feel obligated to hand down names – whether you’re still in touch with those family members or not.
+But let’s face it – plenty of family relationships fall into a whole other category.
+If you and your partner have experienced pain and ugliness, you should never feel obligated to hand down names.

 Things get more complicated when you’re happy to name children after his supportive, warm family – but cannot imagine using names from your distant, dysfunctional side.